ikmb/exome-seq/README.md

 `--kit xGen_custom`(the IDT xGEN panel, version 1.0, with additional custom targets)

+### Supported output formats

+The pipeline will, for reasons of economy, output final read alignments in CRAM format.
+If for some reason BAM is absolutely necessary, use the bam flag to force BAM output:

+`--bam true`

 ### VEP effect prediction

 Effect prediction on the final multi-sample VCF file is disabled by default.
 To run effect prediction, use: